 All incidents involving drugs and alcohol will be processed through the College's Student Conduct Process.
 Students found in violation of alcohol and/or drug policies may be subject to sanctions deemed appropriate by the College, such as counseling assessments, educational projects, fines, parental notification, community service, campus engagement, reprimand, restitution, residence hall removal, suspension, probation, or dismissal.
+Law enforcement may be contacted for alcohol and drug violations.
+If a drug or alcohol offense occurs on campus and results in a legal proceeding, the College has the right to also process the matter through the Student Conduct procedure, separately from the legal proceeding.
 Standard sanctions include: